burhan3759/burhan3759.github.io/README.md

 1. Run this command before push to master `JEKYLL_ENV=production jekyll build`
 2. Run Jekyll on local `Jekyll serve`
+3. Run Jekyll on Local with LiveReload `Jekyll serve -l`

 ## Tools used